5 Ways to say 'no' without feeling bad about it

 It’s often the need to be liked and appreciated that drives us to say yes, straight away, without even thinking about it, to everything anyone ever asks us.
 This stems from feeling frustrated and having low self-esteem.
-Now, no more feeling trapped, here’s how to say no more easily:
+Now, no more feeling trapped, here’s how to assert your opinion more easily:

 1. Use the phrase “yes but…”

-Are you not really in a position to say no?
-That doesn’t matter.
-You can start by saying “yes but”.
 To do this, you have to rank your priorities.
-For instance, if you need to rest but someone invites you to a party, say “yes, but I’m only going to stay until 2am”.
+For instance, if you need to rest, but someone invites you to a party, say “yes, but I’m only going to stay until 2am”.
 Likewise, if your boss gives you more work to do, on top of all the work you already have, say to them, “yes, but at the moment I have more urgent work to do, I will take a look at it after”.
 So, you get the picture now!

-When someone suggests something to you, you don’t have to say yes straight away, take time to think about it.
+When someone suggests something to you, you don’t have to agree straight away, take time to think about it.
 Mindfulness mediation might help you.
 This will allow you to work on acting less impulsively.

 3. Put forward your arguments but don’t justify yourself